Introduction

 The maven-plugin-testing-harness is explicitly intended to test the org.apache.maven.reporting.AbstractMavenReport#execute() implementation.

-In general, you need to include maven-plugin-testing-harness as a dependency, and create a *MojoTest (by convention) class which extends AbstractMojoTestCase.
+In general, you need to include maven-plugin-testing-harness as a test-scoped dependency, and create a MojoTest (by convention) class which extends AbstractMojoTestCase.

 ...